val-town/vt/README.md

 Commands:

+  upgrade                                          - Upgrade vt executable to latest or given version.
   clone     [valUri] [targetDir] [branchName]      - Clone a Val
   push                                             - Push local changes to a Val
   pull                                             - Pull the latest changes for the current Val
   status                                           - Show the working tree status
   branch                                           - List or delete branches
-  checkout  [existingBranchName]                   - Check out a different branch
+  checkout  <existingBranchName>                   - Check out a different branch
   watch                                            - Watch for changes and automatically sync with Val Town browse                                           - Open a Val's main page in a web browser
   create    <valName> [targetDir]                  - Create a new Val
   remix     <fromValUri> [newValName] [targetDir]  - Remix a Val
   config                                           - Manage vt configuration
   delete                                           - Delete the current Val
-  list                                             - List all your Vals
+  list      [offset]                               - List all your Vals
+  tail      [valUri] [branchName]                  - Stream logs of a Val
 ```

 ## Installation